ETH-it-works-it-works/ethglobaltaipei-mystic-kaiser/README.md

 #### Insufficient Documentation on Linking Steps

-The documentation did not fully clarified the required order or prerequisites for linking child contracts deployed through factories, which led to confusion until clarification was received from Curvegrid support.
+The documentation did not fully clarify the required order or prerequisites for linking child contracts deployed through factories, which led to confusion until clarification was received from Curvegrid support.

 #### Role & Permission Setup